aplteam/Tatin/docs/PackageConfiguration.md

 In `cider.config` the `source` parameter must be set to `APLSource` because that's where all the code lives.

-In `apl-package.json` however `source` may be set to `APLSource/Foo.aplc` because you might decide that this is what will end up in the package.
+In `apl-package.json` however, `source` may be set to `APLSource/Foo.aplc` because you might decide that this is what will end up in the package.

 A slightly more complex example with a namespace that hosts several functions: